Chief Returning Officer (CRO)

 Elections Appeals Board

 This board is only convened in the event an appeal is launched regarding a SAMRU election or campaign.
 Student volunteers are needed for the board.
 A small honorarium is provided to student volunteers.
-Please contact the VP Student Life for more information.
+Please contact the VP Student Affairs for more information.